-Most rents are negotiable, and if renting through an agent the agent may be able to suggest to the renter how much is a reasonable offer.
+Most rents are negotiable, and if renting through an agency, they may be able to suggest to the renter how much is a reasonable offer.
 Rental payments are tax deductible for residents.

 If a property is rented through an agent, the tenant must pay the agent’s fee, typically around ten percent of a year’s rent, or one months rental.
 Provided rent isn’t paid in advance at any more than two monthly intervals, the landlord can ask for a deposit equal to one to three months rent.
 The deposit must be returned within two months of the termination of the lease, less the amount due to the landlord in damages, redecoration.
 Although it’s illegal, many tenants don’t pay their last few months rent and forfeit their deposit.
 Rent is normally paid one month in advance and a tenant cannot be required to pay by direct bank deposit.